 |

-| 2000-2001 Milwaukee Admirals Alternate #26, Denis Arkhipov |
+2000-2001 IHL Milwaukee Admirals Alternate #26, Denis Arkhipov |

 |

-This tye-dyed alternate jersey was worn by the Admirals for a full weekend to be auctioned off for charity and suprisingly shows good wear with several heavy stick marks; Autographed: |
+This tie-dyed jersey was worn by the Admirals for a full weekend and surprisingly shows good wear with several heavy stick marks; Autographed: |

 |